Category: Christopher Pascale (page 1 of 2)

 Update on C&C YouTube Channel

-The blog will not have an article this week, but information on the new YouTube channel.
+The blog will not have an articles this month, but please see updated information on our new YouTube channel.

 In learning to convert audio to video, I’m keeping the posts short so that I can learn more through volume.